jongan69/stonksjs/README.md

 #### Prerequisites

-This project requires node `v16.20.1`.
+This project requires node `v18.0.0` or higher.

 #### Installation